Trinity Episcopal Church (Staunton, Virginia): History

-The Building
+Building

 Founded in 1746 as Augusta Parish, Trinity is the oldest church in Staunton and one of the first Episcopal congregations west of the Blue Ridge Mountains.
 The first building was completed in 1763.
 English architect James Wood Johns designed the present church, the third on the site, which was built between 1852 and 1855 in the Early Gothic Revival style.
 Subsequent additions and renovations have significantly altered the original appearance of the simple brick building.
 The aisles were widened in 1869-72 and the chancel was extended in 1887.
 In 1907, 1936, 1955, and 2000 the interior was refurbished.

 The interior was again rebuilt in 1957, due to the addition of a 20-ton organ.

 The church properties underwent a massive renovation in 1999–2000.
 Air conditioning and new electrical systems were added.
 The stained glass windows were cleaned, repaired, and fitted with new protective glass.
 The current organ was installed in 2000, as part of the renovation.
 The church also offers an outdoor brick labyrinth, which was added in 2010.